srleslie/srleslie.github.io/_posts/2023-08-27-exploring-arm-debug-architecture.md

 Arm's definition of the debug architecture is scattered across three documents:

-- Arm ARM[^1], as an instruction set manual, defines the debug/trace function within the processor, which is also the cornerstone of the debug debugging architecture
+- Arm ARM[^1], as an instruction set manual, defines the debug/trace function within the processor, which is also the cornerstone of the debug architecture
 - Coresight[^2] architecture defines debug/trace behavior that is compatible with ARM processors, essentially an extension of the debug feature in Arm architecture
 - ADI[^3] architecture defines the specification for the physical connection (JTAG/SWD) between Arm based SoC and the external environment